Compactness Arguments in Real Analysis: Introduction

 A well-known fact is that the above list is not an independent set of statements.
 One may choose a few of them from which the rest will follow.
 Our point here is to exhibit the significance of the use of supremum arguments in the sense that, via this technique, \emph{all} theorems in the above list may be proven directly from the least upper bound property of the real field.
 A ``designer'' of a real analysis course, then, has the flexibility of choosing a sufficient number of the above statements, prove them via supremum arguments, then prove the rest using the traditional proofs.
 The exact dependence of some of the above statements to others from the same list shall be discussed shortly.

 We give some remarks on how the above theorems are stated.
-Our statement of the \EVT\ should be for a ``Maximum Value Theorem,'' for the ``Extreme Value'' version should have a conclusion that states ``there exist $c_1,c_2\in\abClosed$ such that $a\leq x\leq b$ implies $f(c_1)\leq f(x)\leq f(c_2)$.''
+The statement \BVT\ has a very important consequence, which is the following. \begin{enumerate} \item[\EVT] \emph{Extreme Value Theorem.} If $f$ is continuous on $\abClosed$, then there exists $c\in\abClosed$ such that $a\leq x\leq b$ implies $f(x)\leq f(c)$. \end{enumerate} The above statement of the \EVT\ should be for a ``Maximum Value Theorem,'' for the ``Extreme Value'' version should have a conclusion that states ``there exist $c_1,c_2\in\abClosed$ such that $a\leq x\leq b$ implies $f(c_1)\leq f(x)\leq f(c_2)$.''
 The first part concerning $c_1$ follows from the version with only $c_2$ since the continuity of $f$ implies the continuity of $-f$, so the part concerning $c_2$ is sufficient.
 We decided to retain \EVT\ for it is in wider usage.
 In the usual treatment of a first course in advanced real function theory, the \EVT\ is preceded by a weaker statement, the \BVT.
 In some versions, we have ``bounded'' instead of only ``bounded above,'' or having ``$|f(x)|\leq M$'' instead of ``$f(x)\leq M$'' at the end of the statement of the \BVT.
 The former clearly implies the latter, while the converse may be proven true using the fact that the continuity of $f$ implies the continuity of $-f$.
 For the \EVT, a traditional approach is to prove the \BVT\ first, directly from the least upper bound property, then the continuity of some reciprocal function is used to prove the \EVT\ \cite[p.
 A-9]{sal07}.
 Clearly, \EVT\ implies \BVT, but the \EVT\ is equivalent to the completeness axiom, while the \BVT\ is not \cite[p.
 271]{dev14}.
 The reason for the latter is that an additional condition called ``countable cofinality'' has to be true for an ordered field $\F$, that satisfies the \BVT\ as an axiom, for $\F$ to be complete.
 Equivalence of real analysis theorems to the completeness of the real field is in itself of considerable interest.
 See \cite{can24,dev14,pro13,tei13}.
-We included both the \BVT\ and \EVT\ in our list even if in the approach using supremum arguments, the \BVT\ is not needed to prove the \EVT, in the hope of exhibiting the significance of the technique via supremum arguments.
+The \EVT\ is not included in our list of target theorems \BVT--\intII\ because even if a local version of the \EVT\ may be stated and used in the four proving techniques to be presented, the purpose of proving, via compactness, a global property from a local property will be defeated.
+This is because in the aforementioned technique of using a reciprocal function to prove \EVT\ from \BVT, compactness is already needed to establish the local form of \EVT, or that the local form for \EVT\ is not provable using elementary epsilon-delta arguments.

 There are versions of the \IVT\ in which the hypothesis has the condition ``$f(a)<k<f(b)$ or $f(b)<k<f(a)$,'' instead of only ``$f(a)<0<f(b)$,'' and the corresponding conclusion has ``$f(c)=k$'' instead of ``$f(c)=0$.''
 The latter case is sufficient, for the former follows because the continuity of $f$ implies the continuity of the functions $x\mapsto f(x)-k$ and $x\mapsto k-f(x)$.